Dreaming381/Latios-Framework-Documentation/Installation and Compatibility Guide.md

 ## Installation

-Latios Framework 0.7 uses a custom transform system rather than Unity’s Transforms.
+Latios Framework 0.8 uses a custom transform system rather than Unity’s Transforms by default.
 This system will bake `GameObject` `Transform`s fine, but may pose compatibility issues with other ECS packages.
-If compatibility is a larger concern to you than the performance and feature advantages of this custom transform system, please get involved in the conversation in the community.
+If compatibility is a larger concern to you than the performance and feature advantages of this custom transform system, you can enable a compatibility mode for Unity Transforms via the LATIOS_TRANSFORMS_UNITY scripting define.

 Nearly all Latios Framework functionality requires that the World instance be a subclass instance called `LatiosWorld`.
 If your project currently uses default